(CNN) — Do you want to add Mexico to your travel list but don't know where to start? We can help with this list of the best destinations.

 Getty Images/James R.D.
 Scott

 Puerto Vallarta: This is one of the safest cities in Mexico.
 Find out why the likes of Elizabeth Taylor and Richard Burton loved it here and what it offers today.
 Cancun: There's more to Mexico's Caribbean capital than wet T-shirts and shooters.
 Discover another side to this beautiful destination.
 Isla Mujeres: Just a short ferry ride away from Cancun, this island has Mayan ruins, an ecological park and even an underwater museum you can visit over the course of a weekend.
 Riviera Maya: For a mix of gorgeous beaches and world-class food and drink, head to the Riviera Maya on the country's east coast.
-Isla Holbox: This little-known island is about to become the next big thing, so you should visit this laid-back, carefree place while you can.
+Isla Holbox: This little-known island is about to become the next big thing, so you should visit this casual, carefree place while you can.
+Puerto Escondido: Learn to surf and embrace the laid-back way of life in this coastal community.

 History and culture